eltorago/WACC/README.md

 # WA Control Crosswalk

-WA Control Crosswalk (WACC) is a local web application for exploring cybersecurity controls across Australian and international frameworks.
+WA Control Crosswalk (WACC) is a local web application for exploring cybersecurity controls across Australian and international frameworks, with a specific focus on Western Australian entities covered by the WA Cyber Security Policy (WA CSP).

 It brings related requirements together without hiding the original source text or treating a crosswalk as proof of compliance.

 The application currently includes a workspace of **84 practical controls across 30 topics**.
 Each control has: